 Some of the strains that have been specifically studied for gum health are:

-- Lactobacillus reuteri (11)
+- Lactobacillus reuteri (16)

-- Lactobacillus brevis (12)
+- Lactobacillus brevis (17)

-4. Supports Respiratory & Overall Health
+4. Supports Ear, Throat & Respiratory Health

-Quick Story: Once upon a time, there was remarkable a boy growing up in Dunedin, New Zealand.
-While others struggled with throat and respiratory concerns, he stayed well through the harsh winters year after year.
+Quick Story: Once upon a time, there was a remarkable a boy growing up in Dunedin, New Zealand.
+While others struggled with throat and respiratory issues, he stayed well through the harsh winters year after year.
 When curious researchers decided to try to find out why, they discovered that he carried the rare strain of bacteria I mentioned above – Streptococcus salivarius K12.

 Research indicates that S. salivarius K12 competes with certain species of pathogenic bacteria, including some that are linked to sore throats, earaches, and respiratory issues.
-(13)
+(18)

 Other beneficial strains may support the ear, nose and throat areas as well.
 In this study, kids who took a probiotic containing Streptococcus salivarius K12, Streptococcus salivarius M18, Lactobacillus reuteri, Lactobacillus sakei, and Lactobacillus paracasei enjoyed better overall respiratory function than those who did not.
-(14)
+(19)

 To recap, the strains that have been studied for ENT and overall benefits include: